wp-plugins/steam-group-viewer/readme.txt

+= 2.0 =* Improve the enficiency of the loading time by using Async Jquery Script.
+Fix display error on title.
 = 1.2 =* Remove french sentence to translate them into english.
 Fix an activation bug = 1.1 =* Remove an header tag in the plugin to fix bugs = 1.0 =